drclab/drclab.github.io/content/posts/causal-inference-101.md

 ## Potential Outcomes Mindset

-- Each unit carries two potential outcomes, such as earnings with college `Y(1)` and earnings without `Y(0)` (ch.
+- Each unit carries two potential outcomes, such as earnings with college $Y(1)$ and earnings without $Y(0)$ (ch.
 1).
 The observed outcome is whichever aligns with the realized treatment, while the unobserved counterfactual stays hidden.
 - The stable unit treatment value assumption (SUTVA) says treatments have one version and no spillovers; break it and you contaminate your counterfactual comparison.
-- The fundamental problem of causal inference is that we never observe both `Y(1)` and `Y(0)` for the same unit, so individual treatment effects remain unidentifiable.
+- The fundamental problem of causal inference is that we never observe both $Y(1)$ and $Y(0)$ for the same unit, so individual treatment effects remain unidentifiable.
-- Population targets like the average treatment effect `ATE = E[Y(1) - Y(0)]`, the average effect on the treated (ATT), or on the untreated (ATU) give us estimands we can hope to identify.
+- Population targets like the average treatment effect $\text{ATE} = E[Y(1) - Y(0)]$, the average effect on the treated (ATT), or on the untreated (ATU) give us estimands we can hope to identify.

 ## Randomization as the Benchmark